 Dangers lurk around every corner in your home.
 These must-know kitchen safety tips will help prevent accidents and keep kids out of harm’s way.

 Accidents happen when you least expect them to, especially in a busy household.
-October is Fire Prevention Month, so it’s the perfect time to brush up on kitchen safety and learn a few unexpected tricks.
+Take the time to brush up on kitchen safety and learn a few unexpected tricks.
 Check out these tips to help make your kitchen a safe zone.